Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots: Conclusion

 In this work, we introduce the novel concept of the sensor observability for analysing the quality of a specific joint configuration for observing task-space quantities.
 We believe that this is the first work in quantifying the cumulating effect of distributed axial sensor positioning in multi-DOF articulated robots and provides a novel performance metric as well as the base framework for developing further tools related to sensor analysis.
 In special cases related to force sensing, there exists parallels between traditional kinematics analysis and the proposed sensor observability analysis, but sensor observability has certain advantages related to generalization.
 A deeper analysis shows the need to distinguish between the two and use sensor observability to augment kinematic manipulability, particularly in irregular robot structures where joints and sensors do not have a one-to-one mapping.
 While sensor observability analysis is most intuitively applied to force sensing, the concept may potentially be applied to other axial sensors such as accelerometers or distance sensors.

 Future work, as mentioned throughout the paper, will include further generalization of the concept to include other sensor types, unidirectional sensors, and sensor performance at joint limits.
-The concept will also be extended to multi-contact, multi-limbed, and floating base robots.
+The concept will also be extended to multi-contact robots, multi-limbed robots, flexible/soft robots, and floating base robots.
 While we have demonstrated the optimization of task-space observability along a single direction, future work would extend the concept for sensor observabiliy ellipsoid shaping to achieve specific sensor observability profiles, as shown in \cite{Jaquier2021IJRR-GeometryAwareManipulabilityLearning} for the manipulability ellipsoid shaping.
+Additionally, possible parallels between sensor observability versus controllability and observability in the state-space sense will also be explored in future work.
+Lastly, sensor observability analysis has the potential to be used in the robot design phase to optimize the placement of sensors to create redundancy or minimize the number of sensors required and will be the subject of future work.

-\begin{IEEEbiography}[{ }]{Christopher Yee Wong} (M'15) received his B.Eng (2011) and M.Eng.
-(2014) from McGill University in Montreal, Canada and Ph.D.
-(2017) in mechanical engineering from University of Toronto in Toronto, Canada.
-He received postdoctoral fellowships to perform research at AIST in Tsukuba, Japan (2018-2019), at LIRMM in Montpellier, France (2019), and at l'Universit\'{e} de Sherbrooke in Sherbrooke, Canada (2019-2023).
-He joined McGill University as a research associate in 2023, where his research interest in physical human-robot interaction focuses on improving methods for robot cognition with regards to safety and intention detection related to human touch. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Christopher Yee Wong} (M'15) received his B.Eng ('11) and M.Eng. ('14) from McGill University in Montreal, Canada and Ph.D. ('17) in mechanical engineering from Univ. of Toronto in Toronto, Canada.
+He was a postdoctoral researcher at AIST in Tsukuba, Japan ('18-'19), at LIRMM in Montpellier, France ('19), and at l'Univ. de Sherbrooke in Sherbrooke, Canada ('19-'23) and is currently at McGill University since 2023.
+His research focuses on improving robot cognition in physical human-robot interaction with regards to safety, human analysis, and intention detection related to touch. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Wael Suleiman} received the Master's and Ph.D. degrees in automatic control from Paul Sabatier University, Toulouse, France in 2004 and 2008, respectively.
 He has been Postdoctoral researcher at AIST, Tsukuba, Japan from 2008 to 2010, and at Heidelberg University, Germany from 2010 to 2011.
-He joined University of Sherbrooke, Quebec, Canada, in 2011, and is currently Associate Professor at Electrical and Computer Engineering Department.
+He joined University of Sherbrooke, Quebec, Canada, in 2011, and is currently Full Professor at Electrical and Computer Engineering Department.
 His research interests include collaborative and humanoid robots, motion planning, nonlinear system identification and control and numerical optimization. \end{IEEEbiography}

 {